Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 - Risk analysis and control identification
 - Incident investigation and root cause analysis
 - IT governance and compliance awareness
 - Access control and permission management
+- Vulnerability assessment and remediation planning
+- Security monitoring and log analysis
 - Business-focused approach to security

 ---

 ## Contact